ruby-next/ruby-next/README.md

 Ruby Next currently provides two different modes of generating transpiled code: _AST_ and _rewrite_.

-In the AST mode, we parse the source code into AST, modifies this AST and **generate a new code from AST** (using [unparser][unparser]).
-Thus, the transpiled code being identical in terms of functionality has different formatting.
+In the AST mode, we parse the source code into an AST, modify this AST and **generate new code from the AST** (using [unparser][unparser]).
+Thus, the transpiled code is identical in terms of functionality but has different formatting.

 In the rewrite mode, we apply changes to the source code itself, thus, keeping the original formatting of the unaffected code (in a similar way to RuboCop's autocorrect feature).

 The main benefit of the rewrite mode is that it preserves the original code line numbers and layout, which is especially useful in debugging.

 By default, we use the rewrite mode.
-If you found a bug with rewrite mode which is not reproducible in the AST mode, please, let us know.
+If you find a bug in the rewrite mode which is not reproducible in the AST mode, please let us know.

 You can change the transpiler mode: